1Password/for-open-source/README.md

 ## How to apply
 1. Create a 1Password Teams account on [1Password.com](https://1password.com).
-2. Invite at least one other team member and add them as an account.
+2. Invite at least one other team member and add them as an owner of the account.
 3. Fork this repo and add an entry to the `Open source projects using 1Password Teams` section at the bottom of this page:

 ```markdown